danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 This blog is also focused on eventual consistency not strong consistency caching.
 If you are unfamiliar with these two terms here is a quick catch-up:

-*Strong consistency*: data in a source of record gets updated to all consumers as soon as a write request is made.
+*Strong consistency*: data in a store of record gets updated to all consumers as soon as a write is made.

-*Eventual consistency*: data that gets updated in a source of record that gets updated to all consumers eventually, but not at the time of write neccesarily.
+*Eventual consistency*: data that gets updated in a store of record that gets updated to all consumers eventually, but not at the time of write neccesarily.

 I've found that typically eventual consistency in caching for most web development is typically ok.
-Also eventual consistency is not so bad since nginx can handle traffic with only a few instances in the majority of cases.

 If you are interested in a strongly consistent approach here are a few options: